 Patent searches are carried out with different objectives in mind.
 Accordingly strategies of a search team vary.
 The major types of patent searches and their purposes are summarized herein.

 Many free databases are available on the Internet and the inventor can search those himself/herself.
 However, the fact is that a professional patent search is a highly complex art in itself and requires thorough experience in understanding the nuances of patentability and the ability to approach the invention without any biases.
-Considering the complexities involved in conducting the search and high subjectivity in determining the obviousness criteria for patentability, and for the reasons discussed in introduction section, it is highly recommended to get a patentability search done by professionals with relevant experience and skills.
+Considering the complexities involved in conducting the search and high subjectivity in determining the obviousness criteria for patentability, and for the reasons discussed in the introductory section, it is highly recommended to get a patentability search done by professionals with relevant experience and skills.

 The inventor and the search team needs to work in close sync with each other to have a successful patentability search partnership.
 The inventor needs to provide detailed information regarding his invention, disclosing how, to the best of his knowledge, the invention serves to advance the art in the relevant field.
 Flowcharts, graphs, images can all be used to better explain the invention.
-Personal meetings can be had.
+Personal meetings can be held.
 Virtual meetings can also be resorted to, and we at K&K/IIPRD have a developed infrastructure for that.
 All such efforts enable the search team to focus on what is really important and critical, and leave out aspects that only add to the irrelevant /unnecessary/not useful.

 Patents are territorial in nature.
 However, a patent granted or a patent application published in one territory is prior art globally and so, precludes grant of patent for the invention globally (as well as, obviously, the first territory).
 Which is why, as described above, a patentability search is global in nature.
 For instance, an inventor granted a patent in USA can stop others from making the same invention in the USA.
 For other territories, although others can make the same invention (if the invention is not patented in those other territories), they cannot patent the invention as the patent granted in USA will serve as prior art if they attempt to do so.